Death of Kendrick Johnson: Surveillance tape

 In November 2013, 290 hours of surveillance tape from 35 cameras that covered the gym area were released to CNN following a court request.
-A forensic analyst enlisted by CNN found that tapes from two cameras are missing an hour and five minutes of footage, while another set was missing two hours and ten minutes of footage.
+A forensic analyst enlisted by CNN found that tapes from two cameras were missing an hour and five minutes of footage, while another set was missing two hours and ten minutes of footage.
 Some of the apparent lapses in coverage were found to result from camera systems that were not synchronized with one another.
 Time stamps between some separate camera systems differed by as much as twenty minutes for the same time period, giving the impression of a gap for portions of the footage where no gap existed.
 Other missing footage was the result of the camera's motion-activated function not being triggered.
 Camera systems were motion-activated, using a change in light pixels to turn recordings on and off.
-The area where Johnson's body was discovered, where the gym mats were stored, was outside the range of all of the surveillance cameras.
+The area where Johnson's body was discovered, where the gym mats were stored, was not covered by surveillance cameras.